 If you find Internet Explorer Slow don't worry.
-There are so many things than can cause IE to slow down.
+There are so many things than can cause it to slow down.
 Not all of them are down to the web browser either.

-Below is a link to each Internet Explorer fix that is discussed.
+Below is a link to each Internet Explorer fix we discuss.
 This gives you the option to either read through the whole page, or hop to the fix of interest.

-Step 8 gives you the opportunity to share your knowledge on how to improve the speed of IE. What caused IE to slow down?
+Step 8 gives you the opportunity to share your knowledge on how you improve IE performance.
+What caused it to slow down?
 How did you speed it up?

 Loading Internet Explorer 8 takes longer if you have a lot of Toolbars, Extensions, Search Providers and Accelerators Loaded And Enabled.

-Disable or Delete all add-ons that you do not use.
-The fewer add-ons you have enabled, the quicker the browser loads.
-See Internet Explorer Add Ons for instructions on how to disable or delete add-ons.
+Disable or Delete all add-ons you do not use.
+The fewer add-ons enabled, the quicker the browser loads.
+See Internet Explorer Add Ons for instructions on how to disable or delete.

-Is Performance still An Issue?
-A common reason is because one of the add-ons has become corrupted.
+Is performance still an issue?
+A common reason is because one of the add-ons is corrupted.
 Disable all add-ons then close/open the browser.

-If it loaded quicker proceed to enable one add-on at a time until performance becomes an issue.
+If it loads quicker proceed to enable one add-on at a time until performance becomes an issue.
 At that point, you have likely found your corrupt add-on.

 To fix a corrupt add-on, go to the suppliers web site, download and re-install the latest add-on version.
 This is something you should do for the common add-ons such as Adobe Flash Player and Sun Java regularly.

 This ensures any vulnerabilities on older versions are not the cause of your performance issues, Internet Explorer not working properly or crashing.